dnswd/snowstorm/README.md

 2. Find a place where the Internet speed is stable and fast.
 3. Replace `username` and `password` in **TacticalLogin** with your own username and password.
 4. Insert your desired course numbers in **Godspeed**.
-5. On the D-Day, open a chrome tab and navigate to SIAK server.
+5. On the D-Day, open a tab and navigate to SIAK server.
 6. Sit back and cheers!

+## Post-war
+To avoid so called ***sekre-magic*** it is recommended to use a website monitor. there are plenty available on PlayStore, or you can use distill.io on desktop by installing it from the extension store.

-It is recommended to not disturb the chrome window before finishing the war.
+It is recommended to not disturb the browser window before finishing the war.

 (c) Dennis A. Walangadi - 2019